Day 5—Monteriggioni & San Gimignano

 During the days we spend in Lenola, we will be mostly on our own to enjoy the entertainment and other events of the week.
 We will have a bus available to make two trips per day up and down the mountain from Terracina.
-For those who would like to go up to Lenola early in the day there will be a departure.
+For those who would like to go up to Lenola early in the day there will be a departure, except on the 15th, there will be just one departure in the morning.
 For those who would like to enjoy the beach and town of Terracina, there will be a later afternoon departure.
 In the evening there will be one return time and meeting point given to return to the hotel for the night.

 During the daytime hours we will guide you through Lenola, visiting the medieval walled village where your parents or grandparents were born and grew up.
 Time to visit the 11th century Parish Church where they were most likely baptized and perhaps married.
 Amazingly, the church has archived records that date back to the 13th and 14th century with the same surnames that you will recognize today.
 There will be time to visit the small local museum which houses artifacts found in Lenola from the Roman and Etruscan times.
 Remember that Lenola was property of the Roman Empire and the Caesars.
 There are many historical facts about Lenola that you will learn.
 We will discuss the devastation that occurred and the loss of civilian lives during World War II when Lenola suffered greatly from the aerial bombings and the atrocities at the hands of the Moroccan allies.